kakkoyun/me/content/about.md

 In my free time, I'm a tinker (I open things up, check what's inside and fix them), a bookworm, a dog whisperer, a mechanical keyboard and lego builder, a single malt taster and a coffee drinker in training (peer pressure).

 I enjoy sci-fi and fantasy literature, board games, and programming (fun things aside from work-related topics: hardware, functional programming etc.).
-I like travelling and cooking good vegan and vegetarian food.
+I like traveling and cooking good vegan and vegetarian food.
 Furthermore, I always try to learn a new language; I dream of being a proper polyglot.
 Last but not least, I want to retire early and spend most of my time outside (maybe Over landing with a Land Rover?
 Who knows?)

 I currently live with my beloved significant other and dog (the one you see as my avatar) in Berlin, Germany.